jiannicariaga/jiannicariaga/README.md

 My name is Jianni, and I'm a software developer who loves all things tech.
 I graduated from California State University, Long Beach in 2020 with a bachelor's degree in computer engineering and the LearningFuze accelerated web development program in 2022.
 I enjoy solving problems and learning new technologies to level up my skills and expand my toolbelt.
 My goal is to contribute to meaningful products or services as a developer where I can see my work come to life and positively impact the community.

 - 📚 I'm currently practicing JavaScript algorithms and learning Next.js
-- 🕹️ Fun Fact: I'm a big fan of open world RPG video games (Exploring the starfield!)
+- 🕹️ Fun Fact: I'm a big fan of open world RPG video games (exploring the starfield!)
 - 📨 You may contact me at [jiannicariaga@gmail.com](mailto:jiannicariaga@gmail.com)

 ## 🥞 Stack